 We believe that education is the key to a successful, equitable, and progressive society.
 The more we know, the more problems we can solve and the better we can solve them!

-We provide resources and activities for students of all ages and for formal educators in STEM (Science-Technology-Engineering-Mathematics) subjects that integrate with the Next Generation Science Standards (NGSS).
+We provide resources and activities for students of all ages and for formal educators in STEM subjects that integrate with the Next Generation Science Standards (NGSS).

-Our projects help folks with disabilities build custom and easier-to-use interfaces for their computers, provide teachers with critical knowledge to bring technology into their classrooms, and are used by parents to build and bond with their children.
+Our projects empower and inspire individuals to identify and solve problems in their own lives and in their communities, provide teachers with foundational knowledge and inspiration to bring technology into their classrooms, and are used by parents to build and bond with their children.

 Our project-based lessons engage and inspire students to develop diverse skills, knowledge, and ways of thinking.